ChiehHsinJesseLai/ChiehHsinJesseLai.github.io/_projects/7_projects.md

 related_publications: false
 ---

-The following materials were generally used for my invited talks about Diffusion Models in 2024
+The following materials were primarily used for my invited talks on Diffusion Models in 2024, presented at institutions and events such as NTU, NVIDIA, Brown University, the University of Minnesota, and SIGGRAPH ASIA.
 - [Presentation Materials](https://github.com/ChiehHsinJesseLai/SeriesTalksDiffusionModels2024)